dakotih/MyApps/README.md

 Completed all Required stories:
 Tip Settings page
 User has three options to adjust tip amount

-When user taps on screen, keyboard drops from view
+When user taps on screen keyboard drops from view

 Added the following Optional stories:
 Changed font and color on landing page
-Changed fond and color in app
+Changed font and color in app
 Added Image Assets (The glyph is from The Noun Project)

 Notes: